AsGex/asGex/README.md

-Okay, the language will now be referred to as **AsGex**.
-I will update the documentation to reflect this change.

 ## Documentation for the AsGex Assembly Language

 This document provides a comprehensive overview of the syntax and semantics of the **AsGex** Assembly Language, as defined by the provided Enhanced Backus-Naur Form (EBNF) grammar. **AsGex** is designed with a focus on **zero-overhead abstractions**, **memory-safe templates**, and **compile-time metaprogramming** capabilities, targeting a variety of architectures including X64, 32-bit, GPU, and UEFI/BIOS environments.